Scunthorpe United F.C.: 1997–2010: The Brian Laws and Nigel Adkins era

 Laws remained with the Iron for the following season, which Scunthorpe started in the newly rebranded Football League Two.
 The Iron gained promotion to Football League One as runners up.
 In the FA Cup, Scunthorpe visited Chelsea but lost 3–1 despite briefly going ahead in the match.
 In the 2005–06 season, the club secured a mid-table League One finish.
 After a successful start to the 2006–07 season, Laws was offered the job of manager at Sheffield Wednesday, which he accepted, ending almost a decade in charge of the Iron.

 Following Laws' departure, physiotherapist Nigel Adkins was put in temporary charge.
 After obtaining good results, his role was made permanent.
-Under Adkins, the club went on to win League One and promotion to the Championship that season, in the process setting a club record 16-match unbeaten run and accumulating 91 points.
+Under Adkins, the club went on to win League One and promotion to the Championship, in the process setting a club record 16-match unbeaten run and accumulating 91 points.
 In the following league campaign, Scunthorpe were unable to cement their place in the second tier, and were relegated in 23rd place.

 The 2008–09 season saw Scunthorpe reach Wembley twice.
 The Iron qualified for the Football League Trophy final, but were beaten 3–2 after extra time by Luton Town.
-The club then qualified for the League One play-offs before defeating MK Dons on penalties in the semi-finals, before beating Millwall in the Wembley final 3–2 to achieve promotion back to the Championship at the first time of asking.
-In 2009–10, the Iron managed to retain their second-tier status, a feat no Scunthorpe side had achieved since 1963.
-Seven games into the 2010–11 season, Nigel Adkins left Scunthorpe to become Southampton's manager.
-After spells from Ian Baraclough and Alan Knill as manager, Scunthorpe were ultimately relegated in bottom position.
+The club then qualified for the League One play-offs, and defeated MK Dons on penalties in the semi-finals before beating Millwall in the final 3–2 to achieve promotion back to the Championship.
+In 2009–10, the Iron managed to retain their second-tier status for the first time since 1963.
+Seven games into the 2010–11 season, Nigel Adkins left Scunthorpe to join Southampton as manager.
+After managerial spells from Ian Baraclough and Alan Knill, Scunthorpe were ultimately relegated in bottom position.